Helpful context:

 print(sys.float_info.epsilon) # 2.220446049250313e-16

-When you subtract two nearly-equal floating-point numbers, you lose significant digits.
-The leading digits cancel, and the result is dominated by rounding noise.
+When two nearly-equal floating-point numbers are subtracted, the leading significant digits cancel, and the result is dominated by rounding noise.
+The relative error can become catastrophic.

 def kahan_sum(values):